visit to Amekhlij

 2017

 In the following days, we invited the women weavers to draw scenes from their everyday lives and things they love.
 We compiled their drawings into a single design, which was then woven by Rachida, the village’s principal weaver.
-The finished carpet, created as our commission, was presented as a gift to Hamid, who had invited us to Amekhlij.
+The finished carpet, created as our commission, was presented as a gift to Hamid, upon whose invitation we had travelled to Amekhlij.

 Photos of the research process.
 Traditional carpet weaving (top left), drawings by the local weavers (top right, middle, bottom left), and the finalized carpet for Hamid (right bottom).